Identity Cloud

 Running the prerequisite requests

-Ensure you have configured the required collection variables as described in Configuring the collection before running the prerequisite requests.
+Ensure you have configured the required collection variables as described in Configure collection variables before running the prerequisite requests.

 2. Select the first request in the list, examine the details, and when you’re satisfied the request is properly formed, click Send.